 India's aviation sector has emerged as a strong growth engine for the national economy.
-Airlines, which have been able to form the core of this remarkable market expansion, have played an important role in providing connectivity.
+The Indian Airlines industry has been the core of a remarkable market expansion, and have played an important role in providing connectivity.
 FIA believes that the airline industry can play a positive role in driving India's economic growth.
-India's nascent aviation growth story is the needs of the airlines to leverage synergies and resources for a healthy outlook for the sector.
-FIA is also establishing working relationships with the other international agencies in the aviation sector, including Int'l Air Transport Association (IATA), International Civil Aviation Organization (ICAO) among others.
+India's nascent aviation growth story has urged the needs of the airlines to leverage synergies and resources for a healthy outlook for the sector.
+FIA is also establishing working relationships with the other international agencies in the aviation sector, including the International Air Transport Association (IATA), International Civil Aviation Organization (ICAO) among others.
 The apex body will be able to assess and track global developments in the Aviation industry and disseminate information on these developments.

-This is India's first and also the only private airline to receive the prestigious, 'Best New Airline of the Year' award in the Asia-Pacific and Middle East region from Centre for Asia Pacific Aviation (CAPA).
+Kingfisher Airlines :It is India's first and also the only private airline to receive the prestigious, 'Best New Airline of the Year' award in the Asia-Pacific and Middle East region from the Centre for Asia Pacific Aviation (CAPA).
 Kingfisher Airlines has also been voted as the 3rd Most Successful Brand Launch of the Year 2005, in the annual Brand Derby Survey conducted by India's leading business daily-Business Standard.
 In another Survey conducted by agencyfaqs.com and Brand Reporter, Kingfisher was voted as the 7th Buzziest Brand of 2005 amongst 2000 leading national and international brands.
-Kingfisher Airlines also bagged the "Service Excellence for a New Airline" award from Skytrax, a UK based specialist global air transport advisor.
+More recently, Kingfisher Airlines was able to bag the "Service Excellence for a New Airline" award from Skytrax, a UK based specialist global air transport advisor.